-The following is the text of an email of mine to family members (plus, note downloadable audio file above):
+The following is the text of an email of mine to family members (plus, note audio file above):

 I have been sort of in the dumps today.

 I am listening to Dad’s private mini concert for Marge, from 1981.

 I am surprised by how much I am enjoying it.

 He starts out the first piece pounding away, and it doesn’t seem like a good quality recording, but the recording quality gets better for the remainder.

 I just listened to Dad’s rendition of “Lida Rose.”
 Not bad.

 Now, he’s playing “New York, New York.”
 He should have gotten a job at Yankee Stadium!

 Now he’s playing “Someone to Watch Over Me.”